 Scott Ball / Rivard Report

-After a more than seven-month hiatus, a former Alta Vista coffee shop this summer plans to revive its business about three miles northeast of its original location.
+After a more than nine-month hiatus, a former Alta Vista coffee shop has revived its business about three miles northeast of its original location.

-Press Coffee aims to reopen shop in a glass-and-wood location at 4035 Broadway St. before August.
-After initially considering a move into a mobile trailer, co-owners Natalie and Bronson Holbrook decided to restore the space that once served as a hair salon.
+Press Coffee this week reopened shop in a glass-and-wood location at 4035 Broadway St. After initially considering a move into a mobile trailer, co-owners Natalie and Bronson Holbrook decided to restore the space that once served as a hair salon.

 Following three years of service, Press' original location at 606 W. French Pl. closed its doors in October 2017.
 The closure came after what they called "exorbitant" rent increases, according to a Press Coffee Facebook post written at the time.